top of page

 The Direct Activation of Aliphatic C-H Bonds in Free Carboxylic Acids

 The functionalization of aliphatic carboxylic acid constitutes an attractive synthetic goal due to the prevalence of carboxylic acids in biologically active compounds and as key synthetic intermediates.
-Since the direct use of free carboxylic acids represents a considerable challenge,[25,31] established methods typically rely on the introduction of a more strongly directing exogenous directing group.
-Over the last years substantial progress could be achieved towards the direct use of free carboxylic acids.
-For example, we have contributed a broadly applicable β-C(sp3)–H arylation of free carboxylic acids, which tolerates a broad spectrum of α-non-quaternary substrates.[23]
-In a subsequent study, we could develop the first intermolecular acyloxylation of aliphatic carboxylic acids.[29]
+The functionalization of carboxylic acids through C–H activation bears particular potential since its regioselectivity is inherently complementary to established routes.
+Considering the challenges associated with free carboxylic acids as directing groups,[25,31] many methods rely on the introduction of a more strongly directing exogenous directing group.
+Our research program is directed towards the direct use of free carboxylic acids without such exogenous directing groups.
+For example, we have contributed a β-C(sp3)–H arylation of free carboxylic acids,[23] the first intermolecular acyloxylation of aliphatic carboxylic acids,[29] a direct alkynylation of carboxylic acids[35], and a late-stage deuteration of carboxylic acids.[43]

 Scheme 1.png

 The selective functionalization of distal positions represents a substantial challenge in the field of C–H activation.
 Such activations are linked to kinetically disfavored ring sizes and lower stabilities of the intermediate metallacycles.
-Recently, we could report on the first direct olefination of free carboxylic acids in the γ-position, which at the same time constitutes one of very few examples in which the γ-position of free carboxylic acids could be activated.[32]
+In this context, we described the first direct olefination of free carboxylic acids in the γ-position.[32]
 Through a subsequent intramolecular cyclisation this method gives access to a broad spectrum of δ-lactones.

 Despite the fact that nondirected C–H activations of arenes by palladium had been known for a long time, such methods had received comparably less attention than related processes with directing groups.
 Such methods have traditionally required the use of an excess of the arene component to induce a sufficient reactivity, which limited their applicability to simple arenes.[26]
 We have designed palladium catalysts that overcome this limitation through the cooperative action of two complementary ligands (a pyridine-derivative and an N-acyl amino acid).